King's College London: 21st century

 In April 2011, King's became a founding partner in the UK Centre for Medical Research and Innovation, subsequently renamed the Francis Crick Institute, committing £40 million to the project.
 The Chemistry department was reopened in 2011 following its closure in 2003.
 In February 2012, the Queen officially opened Somerset House East Wing.

 In September 2014, King's College London opened King's College London Mathematics School, a free school sixth form located in Lambeth that specialises in mathematics.
 In October 2014, Ed Byrne replaced Rick Trainor as Principal of King's College London, the latter having served for 10 years.
 In December 2014, King's announced its plans to rebrand its name to 'King's London'.
 After concerns were raised by the students' union, a statement from the college later in December emphasised that there were no plans to change the legal name of King's, and said that the branding of 'King's London' was "designed to promote King's and its place in London and also the fact that we are one of the world's great universities in our own right".
 King's announced that the rebranding plans had been dropped in January 2015.

 In 2015, King's acquired a 50-year lease for the Aldwych Quarter site incorporating the historic Bush House.
 It has been occupied since 2017.
 Bush House was opened as part of the Strand Campus by the Queen in 2019.

+Following the passing of the University of London Act 2018, which allowed member institutions to become universities in their own right while remaining part of the University of London, King's applied for university status in 2019.
+Following approval by the Office for Students, a supplemental charter granting university status was sealed on 18 May 2023.

+Plans to merge with Cranfield University in Bedfordshire were announced in May 2026.
+This would form the second largest campus-based university in the UK (behind UCL).
+The merged institution is to keep the name King's College London, with the current King's vice-chancellor remaining in post.
+The merger is expected to be completed by the start of the 2027–2028 academic year.

 Campus

 King's is based on five campuses in central London.
-The main campus area is located on the Strand in the City of Westminster, which includes the Bush House.
-The Waterloo Campus is located nearby on the southern side of the River Thames.
-St. Thomas' Campus is located in Lambeth.
-The Guy's Campus which houses the science-related courses is located near London Bridge, whereas the Denmark Hill Campus is in Southwark.
+The main campus area is located on the Strand in the City of Westminster, which includes the Bush House, and the Waterloo Campus is located nearby on the southern side of the River Thames.
+The Guy's Campus which houses the science-related courses is located near London Bridge, St. Thomas' Campus is located in Lambeth, and the Denmark Hill Campus is in Southwark.